belabrockmann/100-days-of-code/r1-log.md

 ### R1D51
 Continued with the website.
 I experimented a lot with implementing an only-css image slideshow.
 I'll continue with that tomorrow.

+### R1D52
+Got the slideshow working, but the layout has to be adapted.